atomist/sdm/README.md

 - Autofixes produce error output

 ### Major Tasks
+Urgent:

 - Goal preconditions are not respected
 - Add [git merge and fetch hooks](https://githooks.com/).
+- Mapped parameters and secrets should be sourced from the environment if not provided

+Less urgent:

 - Depend only on `sdm-api` project.
 This will require it to be split out and `automation-client` to be split to pull out the Project API, which is part of the SDM API.
-- Decide on how to present output to the user.
+- Decide on how to present output to the user, especially actionable output
+- Decide how to get build results from external tools in (if we wish to)

 ### Enhancements
-- We could pull command metadata and generate CLI completions from it
+- We could pull command metadata and generate CLI completions from it at the time when we initialize `yargs`.
+This would require generators and editors to be tagged.
 - `yargs` can export Bash completions
 - Only public repos can be cloned at present